 Schizophrenia is a very complex condition that can affect how a person thinks, feels, and experiences the world around them.
-While schizophrenia is an official diagnosis, people can often experience very different symptoms.
-The most common symptoms can include:
+While the word is made up of schizo (to split) and phrene (the mind), schizophrenia does not mean split personality.

 - Audio hallucinations (hearing voices)